 There’s another slight problem with Peloton…

-When Peloton goes public much of the power will remain with management and early investors.
-The plan is for early investors to receive shares with 20 votes compared to just one vote for shareholders of the common stock.
+When Peloton goes public, much of the power will remain with management and early investors.
+The plan is for early investors to receive shares with 20 votes compared with just one vote for shareholders of the common stock.
 Control of the company will remain consolidated to a select few.
-Certain indices, like the S&P 500, don’t accept companies who consolidate power like that.
+Certain indexes, like the S&P 500, don’t accept companies that consolidate power like that.

 Peloton IPO Valuation